seyhunsaral/jdmx-ggplot2/README.md

 Author: Ali Seyhun Saral

 * Repository for the slides of `ggplot2` workshop.
-* Slides sources can be found here https://github.com/seyhunsaral/jdmx-ggplot2-slides
+* Slide source can be found here https://github.com/seyhunsaral/jdmx-ggplot2-slides
 * A compiled version should be available in https://saral.it/jdmx/jdmx-ggplot2-slides/